 Herbarium regions: Flinders Ranges, Eastern, Eyre Peninsula, Northern Lofty, Murray, Yorke Peninsula, Southern Lofty, Kangaroo Island, South Eastern, Green Adelaide

 NRM regions: Adelaide and Mount Lofty Ranges, Eyre Peninsula, Kangaroo Island, Northern and Yorke, South Australian Arid Lands, South Australian Murray-Darling Basin, South East

 AVH map: SA distribution map (external link)

-Prostrate biennial or perennial herb to 70 cm long, with slender branches under 5?mm diameter.
-Leaves 1–3-pinnate, lower leaves to 20?cm long with those opposite inflorescence to 15?cm long.
-Inflorescence in umbels with 4–15 white flowers with tiny yellow-brown midrib.
+Prostrate biennial or perennial herb to 70 cm long, with slender branches under 5 mm diameter.
+Leaves 1-3-pinnate, lower leaves to 20 cm long, those opposite inflorescence to 15 cm long.
+Inflorescence in umbels with 4-15 white flowers with tiny yellow-brown midrib.
 Flowering between January and April.
-This variety differs from the other found in South Australia in having leaflets that are divided, primary segments elliptic, ovate or cuneate; 2–3 times as long as wide; 3–20?mm long, compared to Apium prostratum var. prostratum which have leaflets entire or divided, with undivided leaflets and primary segments linear to narrow-lanceolate, to 6 cm long, 6–15 times as long as wide.
+This variety differs from the other found in South Australia in having leaflets that are divided, primary segments elliptic, ovate or cuneate; 2-3 times as long as wide; to 20 mm long, compared to Apium prostratum var. prostratum which have leaflets entire or divided, with undivided leaflets and primary segments linear to narrow-lanceolate, to 6 cm long, 6-15 times as long as wide.
 Fruits are brown globular cluster with a number of seed segments.
+Seeds are pale brown, reniform to 3 mm long and 2 mm wide, ribbed.
 Seed embryo type is linear under-developed.